Frequently Asked Questions

 Is there a space for my group to eat lunch at the theater?

-Discovery Theater does not have accommodations for groups to eat lunch.
+Discovery Theater/Ripley Center does not have accommodations for groups to eat lunch.
 If weather permits, we recommend eating outside on the Mall or in the Haupt Garden (behind the Castle).
-Large groups can also make reservations at the other museums with cafeterias.
-More information can be found online at https://www.si.edu/GroupSales.
-Please note that outside food (bagged lunches) are not permitted inside any of the museums.
+Please note that outside food (bagged lunches) are not permitted inside any of the museums at this time.
+For information about purchasing group dining packages, please visit https://www.si.edu/dining.

 What if I show up to the wrong performance (time, date, etc.)?